tbazant/ai-prompts/SUSE-styleguide.md

-Analyze the current file.
-If a phrase, title, sentence or paragraph do not follow the below collection of rules, correct them.

-## General
+### General
 * Use American English.
-* Form clear and direct sentences with 25 words or less.
+* Write clear sentences with 25 words or less.
-* For verbs ending in either -ise or -ize (like localise/localize), use the -ize variant.
+* Use "-ize" spellings.
-* Do not use contractions such as “don't”.
+* Do not use contractions.
 * Avoid possessives.
-* End sentences in a period.
-Avoid using exclamation marks.
-Restrict question marks to question and answer sections.
+* End sentences with a period.
-* Avoid using semicolons to join sentences.
+* Do not join sentences with semicolons.
 * Use the simple present tense.
-Apply the simple present tense even to sentences with “if” or “when” clauses.
+* Use exactly 1 space character between sentences.

-## Tone
+### Tone
 * Maintain a professional tone.
-* Use the second person (“you”) to refer to the reader.
+* Address the reader as "you".
-* Where possible, use active voice.
+* Use active voice where possible.
-* When giving a recommendation, start with “We recommend.” and not “It is recommended.”
+* Start recommendations with "We recommend".

-## Acronyms
+### Acronyms
-* Introduce acronyms by providing the expansion in parentheses after the acronym.
+* Define acronyms at first use.
+Place the definition in parentheses after the acronym.
-* Headlines or captions must not contain both an acronym and its expansion.
+* Do not use both an acronym and its expansion in headings.
-* Create plural forms of acronyms by adding a lowercase "s".
+* Form plural acronyms by adding a lowercase "s".

-## Inclusiveness
+### Inclusiveness
-* Avoid indicating gender.
+* Do not specify gender.
-* If possible, use plural to allow use of "they" as the pronoun.
+* Use plural nouns and pronouns where possible.

-## Commas
+### Commas
-* Use commas to separate elements in a series of three or more elements, but do not put a comma before the conjunction in most simple series.
-For example, “Find basic information about how to register your system, modules and extensions.”
+* Use commas in lists of three or more items.
+Do not place a comma before the final conjunction in simple series.
-* Use commas around phrases like "for example" and "that is".
-Introductory phrases at the beginning of a sentence are normally followed by a comma.
-For example, “Before using YaST Online Update, configure a network connection.”
+* Use commas around phrases like "for example" or "that is".
+Use a comma after introductory phrases.

-## Headings
+### Headings
-* For headings and titles, capitalize only the first letter of its first word.
+* Capitalize only the first word of a heading.
-* Keep headings short and simple.
+* Keep headings short.
-* When writing a descriptive section, use a noun-based heading title, for example, “Concepts of Software.”
-* When writing a task-orientated section, use a verb in gerund, for example, “Installing Software.”
+* Use noun-based headings for descriptive sections.
+* Use gerund-based headings for task-oriented sections.

-## Numbers
+### Numbers
-* Write the integers zero through nine as words.
-Use numerals for all other numbers.
+* Spell out numbers zero through nine.
+Use numerals for 10 and above.
-* When the unit of a measurement is abbreviated, always use numerals for the number.
-Add a non-breaking space "&nbsp;" between the numeral and its unit abbreviation.
+* Always use numerals with abbreviated units.
+Insert a non-breaking space between the number and the unit.